Documentation

 3. Vendor invoice portal

-Turn this on only if vendors should be able to submit invoices through your public page.
-Then follow Set up the vendor invoice portal before sending the link to providers.
+Turn on Vendor invoice portal only when outside providers should submit invoices through your public page.
+Follow Set up the vendor invoice portal before sending that link.

 Expected result

-Visitors see the right buttons and links for the next step you want them to take.
+Visitors see the right buttons and sections for the next step you want them to take.

 Step 7: Open the public page and review it